 A “condo conversion” is relatively simple in concept.
-The process transforms your multifamily residence into several, separate units that can be sold and owned independently.
-But the actual process isn't quite as simple.
+The process transforms your multifamily residence into several, separate units that can be sold and owned independently, but the process is more complicated.

 Why do a condo conversion?